Elieri/musa-550-final-project/README.md

-# MUSA 550 Final Project

-Elisabeth Ericson

-Fall 2021
+# Estimating Transit Travel Times with UrbanAccess and Pandana

+Final project for MUSA 550: Geospatial Data Science in Python at the University of Pennsylvania's Weitzman School of Design, Fall 2021.